thiago-cav/zonation_workflow/README.md

 3. **Execute Batch Files**: Inside the setup folders, find and execute the provided batch files (.cmd) to initiate the analyses.

 That's it! 😁😁🎉🎉 By following these steps, you can effortlessly reproduce the analyses and explore the various Zonation configurations presented in the repository.
-If you encounter any questions or need assistance, feel free to reach out.
+Please do not hesitate to reach out with any questions, suggestions, and/or feedback regarding this tutorial or related matters.
 Enjoy your Zonation and R exploration! 🚀